jdaguilar/data-engineering-zoomcamp/cohorts/2023/week_2_workflow_orchestration/homework.md

 ## Week 2 Homework

-The goal of this homework is to familiarise users with workflow orchestration and observation.
+The goal of this homework is to familiarize users with workflow orchestration and observation.

 ## Question 1.
 Load January 2020 data